 - PASS — The student is in the first term of enrollment and has not received grades, has not enrolled for credit courses, or is meeting all academic progress standards.

-- Warn — If a student fails to meet the required completion rate, GPA, and/or timeframe requirement as outlined in this policy, the student is placed on Financial Aid Warning for the subsequent academic term.
+- WARN — If a student fails to meet the required completion rate, GPA, and/or time frame requirement as outlined in this policy, the student is placed on WARN for the subsequent academic term.
 A student is able to receive financial assistance while on warning.

-- Fail - The student fails to meet the completion rate or the GPA standard at the end of the warning term or the student attempts 12 or more credits during a term and completes 0 credits.
+- FAIL - The student fails to meet the completion rate or the GPA standard at the end of the WARN term or the student attempts 12 or more credits during a term and completes 0 credits.
 The student is not eligible for federal and state financial aid programs.

 - FAIL-A - If a student does not complete all courses attempted with a 2.0 average in each term subsequent to an appeal being approved and being placed on Probation-Academic Plan.
 The student's status will change to Fail-A, Fail after Appeal.
 The student is not eligible for federal and state financial aid programs.